lcsystems/kvtransaction/README.md

         - TBD: Add handling for optional fields status, tag, end_time

-        - TBD: Setting mvlist=f only writes the latest event to the kv store

         - TBD: mvdedup also deduplicates already stored entries

 - kvtransactionoutput

-        - TBD: Not all parameters are implemented/working at the moment (see comments in code)
+        - TBD: Not all planned parameters are implemented/working at the moment (see comments in code)

         - TBD: Add checksumming too to prevent events from contributing multiple times